Crested penguin: Breeding

 Crested penguins breed on Subantarctic islands in the southern reaches of the world's oceans; the greatest diversity occurring around New Zealand and surrounding islands.
 Their breeding displays and behaviours are generally more complex than other penguin species.
 Both male and female parents take shifts incubating eggs and young.

 Crested penguins lay two eggs, but almost always raise only one young successfully.
 All species exhibit the odd phenomenon of egg-size dimorphism in breeding; the first egg (or A-egg) laid is substantially smaller than the second egg (B-egg).
 This is most extreme in the macaroni penguin, where the first egg averages only 60% the size of the second.
-The reason for this is a mystery remains unknown, although several theories have been proposed.
+The reason for this remains unknown, although several theories have been proposed.
 British ornithologist David Lack theorized that the genus was evolving toward the laying of a one-egg clutch.
 Experiments with egg substitution have shown that A-eggs can produce viable chicks that were only 7% lighter at time of fledging.
 Physiologically, the first egg is smaller because it develops while the mother is still at sea swimming and thus has less energy to invest in the egg.

 Recently, brooding royal and erect-crested penguins have been reported to tip the smaller eggs out as the second is laid.

-Species photographs

-Photographs of adults of the extant (living) species are shown: